This guide is designed for people who are unfamiliar with computers as a whole.

 Driver updaters, driver boosters, driver pack installers – Should you use them?
 Simple answer!

 NO!
-There is no benefit or logical reason other than laziness.
-The best way to update your drivers is from the manufacturers website, NOT from a program that claims to search and install all your drivers at once.
+There is no benefit or logical reason to do so.
+Your operating system will automatically download most required drivers.
+For graphics drivers and anything that the OS doesn’t install, download the drivers from the manufacturers website, NOT from a program that claims to search and install all your drivers at once.
 What these programs can do:

 - Maliciously pack software such as nagware, malware, toolbars, and other nasty stuff.